Tile vs Hardwood in the Kitchen (Pros & Cons)

 Tile vs Hardwood Price

-Tile flooring prices: Tile flooring is a good price point when it comes to the durability that you get for the amount you pay.
-Tile flooring can also be done as a do it yourself project to eliminate the price of installation and save money on that front.
+Tile flooring prices: Tile flooring is a good price point when it comes to durability for the amount you pay.
+It can also be done as a do-it-yourself project to eliminate the price of installation and save money.

 For the average tile flooring you should expect to pay about $5 to $8 per square foot for materials and installation.
 For a higher end tile flooring you should expect to pay about $10 to $12 per square foot for materials and installation.